1. "Fabrik 4" helpers needed!

 • Save new additions - If yes selected then the newly submitted option is stored by the element, meaning subsequent users of the form will be able to select the same value.

-Advanced (top)
+Advanced

 • Separator - to be completed

-• Eval Populate - Insert PHP code to build the options.
-Should return an array of JHTML select options.
+• Eval Populate - Insert PHP code to build the Options.
+Should return an array of JHTML select Options.
 See sample below.
 Also on radio button element.
 Examples of use can be found there and below.

-• Eval - PHP Code to create options, should return an array of JHTML select.options.
-Get data from other elements via $this->getFormModel()->data['table___element'] resp. $this->getFormModel()->data['table___element_raw']
+• Eval - PHP Code to create Options, should return an array of JHTML select.Options.
+Get data from other Elements via $this->getFormModel()->data['table___element'] resp. $this->getFormModel()->data['table___element_raw']

 • Default - to be completed